 Chaldeans in Metro Detroit

 The Detroit Metropolitan area contains the largest single concentration outside of the Middle East of persons identifying themselves as “Chaldeans.”
-Chaldeans first came to Detroit in the first decade of the Twentieth Century, drawn by the growing automobile industry as well as the already existing Middle Eastern community.
+Chaldeans first came to Detroit in the first decade of the Twentieth Century, drawn by the growing automobile industry, Detroit’s proximity to Canada and an already existing Middle Eastern community.

 Chaldean Household Survey

-The Chaldean Chamber of Commerce, in collaboration with other local Chaldean organizations, came to the decision that a survey of the community would be beneficial as a way of both gaining a better understanding of the community and of obtaining a better estimate of the actual number of Chaldeans in the Detroit area.
+The Chaldean Chamber of Commerce, in collaboration with other local Chaldean organizations, commissioned a survey as a way of both gaining a better understanding of the community and of obtaining a better estimate of the actual number of Chaldeans in the Detroit area.
 An advisory group was formed in 2006 and Dr. Marla Scafe from Walsh College and Kurt Metzger from the United Way for Southeastern Michigan were retained to assist in the development of the survey instrument, the survey methodology and the analysis of results.

 In addition to household composition and educational attainment, the survey gathered information on age, employment, business ownership, church attendance, income, place of birth, year of entry, language spoken at home, housing type, ownership and value, fuel usage, income and more.
 Among the most interesting findings of the survey was the fact that approximately 61 percent of Chaldean households own their own business.